 Innovative Compensation and Top Drivers for Employee Attraction, Retention, and

-Join us as we explore how culture and compensation are tied together and how companies are using innovative compensation strategies to attract and retain talent.
-We will examine best practices for compensation in traditional and in today’s growth sectors.
+Members and guests joined us as we explored how culture and compensation are tied together and how companies are using innovative compensation strategies to attract and retain talent.
+We examined best practices for compensation in traditional and in today’s growth sectors.
 What is incentivizing desired behaviors or driving unintended consequences?
 How can tax reform significantly impact employee benefits?

 Location and Time

 17103 La Cantera Pkwy

 Director, Rangeford Resources, Pura Vida Spirits, Star 12 Foundation and NACD Texas TriCities Chapter – NACD Member for 21 Years